vivekuppal/transcribe/README.md

 - List all active devices on the system
 - Allow user to get response from LLM on demand, even when it is disabled at application level
 - Transcribe audio of any video
+- Transcribe audio of any audio file as a batch job
 - Preserve all conversation text in UI
 - Allow saving conversation to file
+- Allow saving GPT responses to file
+- Clear out active conversation at a defined interval

 ## 🤝 Contributing 🤝

 Contributions are welcome!
-Feel free to open issues or submit pull requests to improve Transcribe.
+Open issues or submit pull requests to improve Transcribe.